Museum Exhibitions and Suspense The Use of Screenwriting Techniques in Curatorial Practice

-Despite all genuine efforts to reach broader audiences, museums persistently fear to risk their credibility by becoming ‘too popular’.
-Thus, the enormous potential to learn from other storytelling forms, more experienced in the field of entertainment, remains essentially unexploited.
+Despite all genuine efforts to reach broader audiences, museums persistently fear riskingtheir credibility by becoming ‘too popular’.
+Thus, the enormous potential to learn from other storytelling forms more experienced in the field of entertainment remains essentially unexploited.
 Museum Exhibitions and Suspense unlocks this creative potential.
 A comparative in-depth analysis of three classical Hollywood films and three cultural historical exhibitions demonstrates how dramatic suspense techniques can be applied to exhibitions.
-These techniques have to be adapted to the typical epic character of the exhibition medium.
-By differentiating between mild and wild suspense, the book provides a new understanding of the nature of suspense itself.
+These techniques must be adapted to the typical epic character of the exhibition medium.
+By differentiating between mild and wild suspense the book provides a new understanding of the nature of suspense itself.

 Introduction; Chapter 1.
-Suspense: Stories and Audiences; Chapter 2.
-Narrative Suspense: Structure and Relevance; Chapter 3.
-Dramatic Suspense: Hypotheses and Emotions; Chapter 4.
-Suspense Technique; Chapter 5.
-Film Analyses; Chapter 6.
-Exhibition Analyses; Chapter 7.
-A Thought Experiment; Chapter 8.
-Suspense Revisited: Mild and Wild; Conclusion; Outlook: Curators as Storytellers
+Suspense: Stories and audiences; Chapter 2.
+Narrative suspense: Structure and relevance; Chapter 3.
+Dramatic suspense: Hypotheses and emotions; Chapter 4.
+Suspense techniques; Chapter 5.
+Film analyses; Chapter 6.
+Exhibition analyses; Chapter 7.
+A thought experiment; Chapter 8.
+Suspense Revisited: Mild and wild; Conclusion; Outlook: Curators as storytellers